nitrous-oxi-de/nitrous.ts/README.md

  NITROUS OSINT Library

-An unofficial Nitrous OSINT API wrapper written in TypeScript using Axios.
+The official NITROUS OSINT API wrapper written in TypeScript using Axios.
 This library provides an interface for interacting with open-source intelligence modules via the Nitrous OSINT API.

 ## Installation